Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-native-device-integration.md

 Recommended: **Image Picker, Haptics, Clipboard, Linking**
 Challenge: **Camera, Location, Share (file), Notifications**

+If a station tells you to update `app.json`, do it **before** writing code for the station, then restart Expo with `npx expo start -c`.

 ---

 ## 🖼 Station A — Image Picker (Recommended)